YutongWangML/tf_multiclass/README.md

 Tested with TensorFlow version 2.4.1.

-This package implements the following losses in the permutation-equivariant relative-margin loss framework:
+This package implements the following losses in the permutation-equivariant relative-margin (PERM) loss framework (more on this at the very end):

 1. Weston-Watkins hinge.
 [Reference](https://www.jmlr.org/papers/v17/11-229.html).
 2. Crammer-Singer hinge.
 [Reference](https://www.jmlr.org/papers/v17/11-229.html).
 3. Duchi-Ruan-Khosravi hinge.
 Referred to as the [family-wise loss](https://projecteuclid.org/journals/annals-of-statistics/volume-46/issue-6B/Multiclass-classification-information-divergence-and-surrogate-risk/10.1214/17-AOS1657.full) and the [adversarial zero-one loss](https://proceedings.neurips.cc/paper/2016/hash/ad13a2a07ca4b7642959dc0c4c740ab6-Abstract.html).
 4. Cross entropy.

 ## How to use